nuxt-modules/storybook/docs/content/en/API.md

 As of Version 3 `@nuxtjs/storybook` will provide API for modules to modify Storybook config and add their own stories.
 Modules can use `storybook:config` hook to access Storybook config and add their own stories.

 <alert type="info">
 It is highly recommended to create your stories under <code>Modules</code>.
-This is best way to keep storybook cleen.
+This is best way to keep storybook clean.
 Take a look at below example. <a href="https://storybook.js.org/docs/react/writing-stories/naming-components-and-hierarchy">Read more about naming</a>
 </alert>

 Here is a sample example: